 - 2.91 Safety of pupils and employees is paramount.
 Whilst an element of risk is present in all physical and adventurous activities, and in the normal working environment, the aim of all pupils and employees must be to reduce risk to the lowest possible level.
 The call for resources to meet any unforeseen major Health and Safety need should be rare, unless brought about by change in curriculum, working needs or new legislation.
-Nevertheless, where a need for resources is perceived it must be dealt with effectively, either through the Health and Safety Committee or, if urgent, through Heads of Faculties or Sections. - 2.92 The allocation of resources within the College is determined by the Governors whose Policies are executed by the Headmaster/Second Master and Facilities Manager.
-Funding requirements for academic purposes are to be referred through Heads of Faculties and for non-academic purposes through Heads of Sections to the Facilities Manager.
-Where resources are required to meet Health and Safety needs, the matter is to be referred in the first instance to the Head of Faculty or Head of Section as appropriate.
-Heads of Faculties/Sections are to notify non-urgent requirements to the Facilities Manager in writing.
-Urgent requirements are to be referred immediately by the Head of Faculty/Section to the Facilities Manager.
+Nevertheless, where a need for resources is perceived it must be dealt with effectively, either through the Health and Safety Committee or, if urgent, through Heads of Faculties or Sections. - The allocation of resources within the School is determined by the Governors whose policies are executed by the Headteacher, Deputy Head and Facilities Manager.
+Funding requirements for academic purposes are to be referred through Heads of Faculties and for non-academic purposes through Heads of Departments to the Facilities Manager.
+Where resources are required to meet Health and Safety needs, the matter is to be referred in the first instance to the Head of Departments as appropriate.
+Heads of Departments are to notify non-urgent requirements to the Facilities Manager in writing.
+Urgent requirements are to be referred immediately by the Head of Departments to the Facilities Manager.